cslegany-synerinsoft/aitrios-sample-application-check-data-tool-ts/README.md

     > - Specify registered application client ID for client_id

     Refer to the [Portal user manual](https://developer.aitrios.sony-semicon.com/en/edge-ai-sensing/documents/portal-user-manual/) for details.
 2. Specify the same address where this application is hosted in the config file.If the environment is codespaces, the url on codespaces must be specified. (e.g., `https://user-name-container-name-xxxxxxxxx-3000.preview.app.github.dev`)

     `src/config/backendConfig.ts`

-     ```ts
+     ```javascript
      const baseURL = 'http://localhost:3000'    // Default address, when starting this app locally

      export default baseURL